-The Trustee shall not be liable for any act, omission, insolvency, liquidation or bankruptcy of Euro-clear Clearing System Limited or Clearstream Banking, S.A. or any other recognised depositary or clearing system.
+Subject to the terms of the Trust Deed, the Trustee shall remain liable for any act or omission of any agent, nominee, custodian or joint custodian (other than Euro-clear Clearing System Limited or Cedel, S.A. or any other depositary, institutions or clearing system which may from time to time be approved by SFC).